Iximiel/adventOfCode2023/Readme.md

 Task2 was complex until i read how to increment the head of a list , then it got worse until I stopped using the calculated winning of task 1 as match...

 I did also a beautiful refactor of task 1

+## Day 5

+Day 5 looks like is a nested decodification sequence, I think the only long thing will be preparing the input